 The Chagrin Falls Historical Society & Museum presents “Through Their Voices: Veterans of Chagrin Valley & Beyond”.
 This Speaker Series will explore the stories of our veterans in their own words.
 The museum will host a program each month with local veterans from various wars and conflicts.
 All of the programs will have a question and answer session, light refreshments, and free admission!
 An RSVP is appreciated to 440-247-4695 or [email protected] The series is sponsored by American Legion Post 383 and VFW Post 12067.

-On Wednesday, July 31st at 7pm please join us for “Korea, A Walk to the Front and Beyond” by Korean War Veteran Frank Thomas.
+On Sunday, September 15th at 3pm please join us in welcoming US Navy veteran Rob Pfeiffer.
 This is a free program and an RSVP is appreciated to Ruth Zeager at [email protected] or by calling 440-247-4695.
 Light refreshments will be served.

-In conjunction with the Veterans Speaker Series, stop by the museum to see our new exhibit- Through Their Eyes: Chagrin Valley Veterans.
-This exhibit will be on display May 23 through November 11, 2019.
-This exhibit and speaker series are sponsored by American Legion Post 383 and VFW Post 12067.
+In conjunction with the Veterans Speaker Series, stop by the museum to see our exhibit- Through Their Eyes: Chagrin Valley Veterans.
+This exhibit is on display now through November 11, 2019.